ABC Organic Gardener Magazine latest issue magazine cover.

 Diet

 It all starts with a healthy, balanced diet, which is crucial to egg lay.
 Hybrids, the most productive layers, eat around 110g of feed a day and lay a 60–70g egg!
-Egg contents reflect what hens eat, and won’t contain desired vitamins if they are not present in the diet.
+Egg contents reflect what chooks eat, and won’t contain desired vitamins if they are not present in the diet.

 Feed companies employ animal nutritionists to ensure their rations contain everything hens need in the correct balance, so feeding a complete layer ration of mixed grains, pellets or mash will maximise egg lay.
 Provide some grass or greens for fibre and bright yellow yolks, and a handful of kitchen scraps for fun and entertainment.
 Don’t forget a bowl of shell grit for shell strength, and plenty of cool clean water.